 Our best tips on how to start the law school semester are here, just in time for syllabus week.
-With 2021 off to a tumultuous start, law students are returning to their (potentially virtual) classrooms, as is the winter OCI process.
+With 2023 off to a start, law students are returning to their classrooms, as is the winter OCI process.
 The Law Exams Guide team has put together a few tips on how to best prepare for and take advantage of the beginning of a law school semester.
 Let us know in the comments or contact us if you think we missed any!

 Choose the Right Classes